-Employee Name Division Evaluation Period: From (mm/yyyy)To (mm/yyyy) Instructions: For each factor indicate the level of performance that best de Justifying comments are required for factors rated other than satisfactory. and divide by the number of applicable factors rated.
-The form must be si gned by the evaluator and the employee.
+Employee Name Division Evaluation Period: From (mm/yyyy)To (mm/yyyy) Instructions: For each factor indicate the level of performance that best des Justifying comments are required for factors rated other than satisfactory.

 An employee's performance is measured based on the following five levels of performance.